jni/skimage-tutorials/preparation.md

 ## After the workshop

-We will upload our completed notebooks to the `monash-df-2020-08-completed` branch.
-You can download it with git using:
+The lecturers will upload our completed notebooks to the `monash-df-2020-08-completed` branch.
+You can download it with git by first saving your copy and then fetching that branch:

 ```
 git commit -a -m "Work completed in class"